In 2016, 142,000 Americans died as a result of alcohol, drugs, or suicide, according to the latest government data.

 Suicide deaths also remain high — almost 45,000 in 2016.
 This is more than

 Over the past decade, the suicide death rate has increased 21 percent, or about 2 percent each year.

 The rates are highest among men, whites, 35-year-olds to 54-year-olds, and those over age 75 years.

 Many experts think the driving force behind recent increases in drug-related deaths is overdoses from synthetic opioids such as fentanyl and carfentanil.

 Deaths from synthetic opioids doubled between 2015 and 2016 — from 9,600 to 19,400.
 They also surpassed the number of deaths related to heroin and the most common prescription opioids.

 The spike in deaths is partly due to the dangerous quality of synthetic opioids.
 Fentanyl is 50 times more potent than heroin.
-Carfentanil is 10,000 times more potent than morphine, according to the Drug Enforcement Agency (DEA).
+Carfentanil is 10,000 times more potent than morphine, according to the Drug Enforcement Administration (DEA).

 Most segments of society saw large increases in deaths from fentanyl and other synthetic opioids — both sexes, most adult age groups, and all racial and ethnic groups.

 Earlier reports focused on opioid deaths in rural areas, but the latest data shows that deaths from synthetic opioids increased in both rural and urban areas.